 6. Seek professional help

-That’s why, if you’re dealing with depressive thoughts and symptoms, seeking counseling is a must.
-Go into therapy and get to the bottom of the “my marriage is making me depressed” feeling that you can’t seem to shake off.
-If you’re looking for professional help, Bonobology’s panel of experienced counselors is only a click away.
+That’s why, if you’re dealing with depressive thoughts and symptoms, seeking counseling is must.
+Seek a therapist and get to the bottom of the “my marriage is making me depressed” feeling that you can’t shake off.
+If you’re looking for professional help and want to seek support, Bonobology’s panel of experienced counselors is only a click away.

 - Codependency and infidelity are two major reasons why your marriage is depressing you